vuejs/awesome-vue/README.md

 - [vue-card-swipe](https://github.com/eshengsky/vue-card-swipe) - A touch slider for vue.js, support sliding in any direction to switch cards, compatible with PC and mobile.
 - [vue-drag-n-drop](https://github.com/smaharj1/vue-drag-and-drop-kanban) - A simple kanban board where the items can be dragged and dropped from the list on to the board.
 - [vue-card-stack](https://github.com/rodleviton/vue-card-stack) - Stackable, swipeable, tweakable Vue card component.
+- [vue-drag-drop-snap](https://github.com/mrfade/vue-drag-drop-snap) - A dependency-free Vue component for drag and drop with snapping.

 ##### Autocomplete